zaryar/Image-AugmentationTP/README.md

 We decorate photos, videos but also a webcam live with global filters and face filters. ;)

 ## Requirements
+you can use the conda environment file we provide in this repo
 ### nodeJS
 - only standart lib
 ### python